It’s a common, frustrating problem, even for adult huskies!

-Why Your Husky Won’t Stop Peeing Inside The House
+4 Reasons Why Your Husky Keeps Peeing Inside The House

-Before I run through each of these in further detail it’s important that you first rule out health issues.
+Before I run through each of these in further detail it’s crucial to first rule out health issues.
 Before trying to correct this behavior and practice training routines, it’s essential that your husky is in good health.
 For puppies, it’s likely due to a lack of potty training, but for adult huskies and seniors, a check-up with your veterinarian is worth it.

 Husky Puppies: (lack of potty training)